nahidacm/docker-bento4-video-encoder/README.md

 Copy video files and folder into the `input` directory

 Output files will be available on respected subfolder of `output` directory.

+To have different input and output directory mount the volume in docker directory accordingly

 #### Run the container to encode video
 ```bash